AssignPrimeIdentity/manifest/README.md

 The bilateral sum 9 will then double this 43 to 86 and act as the lexer while the prime 71 and 109 will act as the parser.
 This will compensate the other primes by the other of circles of the metatron which consist of 6 internal and 6 external.

-# Ratio of Lexer vs Parser
+## Ratio of Lexer vs Parser

+By the configuration above then on the upper scheme the central of metatron will turn to seven (7) circles.
+So combine it with the other 12 circles they will forms as the 19 out of _True Prime Pairs_ which has a configuration of π(10) i.e. 4 primes of 2, 3, 5, 7.

 ```
  $True Prime Pairs: